johnklint81/steam_scraper/README.md

 # steam_scraper
-Scrape new games from the Steam webpage and collect them in a json list.
+Scrapes new games from the Steam webpage and collects them in a json list.
 The list contains information about title name, price, genre and available platforms.